tarsbase/poki-launcher/README.md

 **Work in progress**

 Poki Launcher is an application launcher for Linux.
 It tracks app usage then ranks apps based on frecency and fuzzy search.
 It's written in Rust and QML.
+I mostly made this for myself but if anyone else finds some use for it that'd be great.

 ![Launcher Image](./media/launcher.png)